EFP Roadside Bomb Injury Lawsuit | Terrorism Lawsuit Attorney • Carlson Law Firm

 Anti-Terrorism Act – EFP Lawsuit

-If you are a U.S. veteran, service member, or family member of a veteran or overseas contractor who suffered an injury, is living with a disability, or was killed in the Iraq War, you may take legal action.
+If you are a U.S. veteran, service member, or family member of a veteran or overseas contractor who suffered an injury, is living with a disability, or a loved one died in the Iraq War, you may take legal action.
 The U.S. Anti-Terrorism Act allows those wronged by institutions that illegally financed Iran’s acts of terrorism during the Iraq War and in Afghanistan to take action.

 18 USC § 2333.
 Civil Remedies